LOADING ...

 Bắt đầu làm bài nào

-Far away from always that the love they shared was true
+Far away from knowing that the love they shared was true

-It was in the dead of winter her man first caught the chill
+It was in the dead of when her man first caught the chill

-Through the springtime he was groaning The times are past and gone
+Through the springtime he was groaning The good times are and gone

-By the summer she was moaning Old lover come home
+By the summer she was moaning Old lover please home

 be in some dark hollow or some dark deep shady grove